Sponsor a child in Belarus

 Our Work in Belarus

 Belarus was severely affected by the Chernobyl nuclear accident in 1986.
-Large areas were contaminated and many people, particularly children, developed cancer and other diseases related to radiation exposure.
-It was for this reason that SOS Children’s Villages decided to build a village, which as well as providing a home for destitute children, would also include a treatment centre for children suffering from the effects of radiation.
+It was for this reason that SOS Children’s Villages decided to build a village, which provided a home as well as a treatment centre for children suffering from the effects of radiation.

 In addition, there is a health centre for children here affected by radiation.
 Every year, over 200 children from the area around Chernobyl receive treatment for radiation damage at the SOS Social Centre, with priority given to children from very poor or single-parent families.
-While they are being treated, their parents can stay with them and, depending on the treatment, this could be a period of up to eight weeks.
 As well as medical treatment, the centre offers remedial education and a wide range of chances for children to be children.

 In Spring 2008, we started an ‘SOS Playbus’ Mobile centre for children offering imaginative play material.
 The bus stops off at public parks and hospitals, at orphanages and grey concrete tower blocks.
-Activities such as playing, drama, dancing, dressing up, face painting and various craft activities aim to help children achieve confidence in themselves and in others.
 The educational games teach the children about their rights, the environment and other themes.
 During the events the Playbus-team also works with parents and teachers.

 A second SOS Children's Village was opened in 2004 in Marina Gorka, about 25 miles from Minsk and it consists of 12 family houses for 84 children.
 The Village is currently being expanded to include a few extra houses.
 There is also an SOS Social Centre that runs a Family Strengthening Programme for 700 vulnerable children and their families in the local community.
 The neighbouring residential area is well-equipped and offers a park, a school, a nursery, a hospital and shops.